PRANAY-0717/CODER_STORE/README.md

-# PRANAY - Software Products Website
+# PRANAY - CODERS STORE

 Welcome to the PRANAY project!
 This website prototype is designed to showcase upcoming software products, build anticipation, and provide easy access to users when the products are launched.
 The goal is to deliver high-quality, reliable, and efficient products through a user-friendly and professional interface.